ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 Springfree

-• All Springfree Trampolines use proprietary flexible composite fiberglass mat rods placed under the jumping surface instead of springs for their bounce system.
+• All Springfree Trampolines use flexible composite fiberglass mat rods placed under the jumping surface instead of springs for their bounce system.

 • Other features include a frame that lies underneath the mat (making it impossible to land on), a net that flexes when jumped into, a mat with no hard edges and the use of flexible enclosure rods instead of metal trampoline poles.